Propagation Chemicals on Trial – Not Afiliated and Unbiased

 Aspirin is Acetylsalicylic acid (ASA)

 Aspirin rooting hormone is recommended as one of the best rooting hormones for plant cuttings.
-Dissolve an aspirin tablet in water and soak cuttings in it for an hour.
+Dissolve an aspirin tablet in water and soak the cuttings in it for an hour.
 It increases the chance of rooting – or so it is claimed on many DIY sites – but does it work?

 Rhizopon produces and supplies products based on the plant hormone indolybutyric acid, which are used to enhance the rooting of ornamentals in several countries within and outside the EU for over 80 years.